 5. Find a fitness regime that matches your body type, your schedule and lifestyle.
 I’ve tried yoga, aerobics, swimming and the gym and I find my body’s needs have changed and evolved over the years.
 Exercise in some form has always helped, not just to keep me slim and flexible but also sane and grounded (endorphins, watay drug!).
 A body that is kept physically active enough to balance out its 18-hour mental activity, is better looking and more productive.

-Remember that women’s bodies go through many more changes and far more dramatically through the course of our lives than men’s bodies.
-We also live lives of greater pressures and scrutiny than our male counterparts.
-Keep yourself prepared to meet the challenges of being a woman, by having a healthy female body.
+Remember that vulva-owners bodies go through many more changes and far more dramatically through the course of our lives than others.
+We also live lives of greater pressures and scrutiny than our cis male counterparts.
+Keep yourself prepared to meet the challenges of being a woman, by having a healthy body.